FastyBird/fb-bus-connector/.docs/en/protocol.md

-# Pairing process
+# Discovery process

-1. Gateway send `SEARCH_DEVICES - 0x01` packet
-2. Device in pairing mode send reply `SEARCH_DEVICES - 0x01` packet with its current address and serial number/unique identifier
-3. Gateway will check received address and serial number/unique identifier against database:
+This connector has implemented semi-automatic auto discovery proces.
+Discovery mode could be enabled via user interface.

+### Discovery of new devices

+When discovery is enabled triggered, connector start broadcasting of `DISCOVER - 0x04` packet.
+Each device in discovery mode should reply to this packet with its own description

+When new device is discovered by connector, device details are processed and prepared for pairing.

+TBD...